 Some have questioned the authorship of Psalm 90, suggesting instead that the author was “some other Moses” from antiquity.
 But Bible scholars believe the evidence for Moses (of Egypt, the great leader of the Israelites) being the author is strong and withstanding.
 Psalm 90 is the only psalm with his name attached to it, but he did write other similar pieces in the Old Testament.

 Exodus 15 is titled “the Song of Moses,” and begins: Then Moses and the people of Israel sang this song to the LORD (verse 1a).

 Also, the end of Deuteronomy 31 (verse 30) says this: then Moses spoke in the hearing of all the assembly of Israel the words of this song until they were ended . . . and Deuteronomy 32:1-43 are Moses’s song reminding the people to follow the Lord always and to teach their children and grandchildren the commandments.
 He sang this song to the people before he died and passed his leadership over to Joshua.

 It is hard to speak with certainty on an event or time when this psalm was written.
 Some say the events of Numbers 14 makes sense, others, Numbers 20 or 21.
-I grew weary trying to understand and make sense of all the opinions and ideas out there.
-I will just say that Psalm 90 was written by Moses sometime during the forty years of wandering in the desert, and we will leave it at that.
+Bible scholars cannot agree; therefore, we will leave it at this: Psalm 90 was written by Moses sometime during the forty years of wandering in the desert (possibly 13th or 14th century BC).

 Moses was mighty in word as well as deed, and this Psalm we believe to be one of his weighty utterances, worthy to stand side by side with his glorious oration recorded in Deuteronomy.
 Moses was peculiarly a man of God and God’s man; chosen of God, inspired of God, honoured of God, and faithful to God in all his house, he well deserved the name which is here given him.Charles Spurgeon, English preacher, 1834-1892